Football Betting Guide

 The available odds in a market represent the likelihood that a particular outcome will unfold.
 Longer odds mean that something is less likely to happen, and therefore while these bets can result in higher profits if successful, they do usually carry more risk.
 Understanding betting odds is therefore fundamental to identifying which bets you wish to back.

-Football Betting Competition Formats
+football betting Competition Formats

 So which are the competitions you should be looking out for as a football bettor?
 In this section, we look at the most prominent cups and leagues that are contested, along with popular bets to make on outright markets.